Android Auto FAQ: Everything you need to know

 You will also have to do this step if you're going to use Android Auto wirelessly.
 But there aren't any extra steps involved if your car supports a native wireless connection.
 Simply unplug the USB cable and use the software as normal.
 Be sure to check out our guide on how to set up wireless Android auto.

 If you're using a third-party adapter you'll need to follow the instructions in the manual.
 This will likely involve pairing your phone to the adapter over Bluetooth to get things set up.
-In both cases wireless Android Auto requires Bluetooth and Wi-Fi to be switched on if you actually want it to work.
+Regardless of whether you're using a native connection of an adapter, wireless Android Auto requires Bluetooth and Wi-Fi to be switched on if you actually want it to work.

 Wired connections will need you to plug in each time you're driving, while a wireless connection should initialize as soon as you turn on the engine.